gem-net/main-pipeline/README.md

 ## Usage

-1. Open your web browser and navigate to `http://localhost:3000/upload` to upload the paper.
+1. Open your web browser and navigate to `http://localhost:3000` for main frontend.

-2. Open your web browser and navigate to `http://localhost:3000/doi` to get the citation.

 ### Run just Backend